jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 3. Span lengths in tracing

 A concrete example where durations are used is within DNS clients.
-When an authorativive DNS server provides a response to a query, it includes a TTL for how long we can cache that entry for. [systemd-resolved]() is a common DNS resolver in Linux based systems.
+When an authoritative DNS server provides a response to a query, it includes a TTL for how long we can cache that entry for. [systemd-resolved]() is a common DNS resolver in Linux based systems.
 When systemd-resolved gets a response, it determines how long to cache it for based on the TTL and some other metadata,